othyn/go-calendar/README.md

 # Build the pages site into a static HTML file in pages/dist
 make site

+# Delete all generated assets in the dist folder
+make clean
 ```

 As for the code itself, `bin/gocal` is the entrypoint of this CLI tool.
 It will bootstrap the Symfony console library